Great Tibet Tour Logo GREAT TIBET TOUR ®

 amazing scenery along Qinghai-Tibet railway.

 To get started with your Tibet tour, US citizens need to process a few important documents.
 First of all, you need to have your passport updated for at least 6 months validity.
-Other than that, you also need to have a Tibet Travel Permit as well as a Chinese Visa.
+Other than that, you also need to have a Tibet Travel Permit.

 Tibet Travel Permit

 To obtain a Chinese Visa, you need to present a valid passport with 6 months validity on the day of your scheduled travel.
 Then, you need to fill out an application form and present a passport-sized photo.
 You are also required to present documents about your planned travel and itinerary to China along with your round-trip air ticket booking confirmation and proof of your hotel reservations.
-You need not mention your intended tour of Tibet.
+The point is that You should not mention your intended tour of Tibet.
+If you mention Tibet, they will ask you to present your Tibet travel permit.
+However, the local authority will not issue you a Tibet travel permit without your China visa.

-On the other hand, if you intend to go to Tibet via Nepal, you will need to secure a different type of visa.
+If you intend to go to Tibet via Nepal, you will need to secure a different type of visa, besides your Tibet Travel Permit.
 This visa is referred to as "Group Tourist Visa".
-The Group Visa is issued by the Chinese Embassy in Kathmandu, and you can only apply for it with an invitation letter from Tibet Tourism Bureau.
-Before you can secure this Group Tourist Visa, you need to have an invitation letter, an original copy of your passport along a passport-sized photo.
+The Group Visa is issued by the Chinese Embassy in Kathmandu, and you can only apply for it with an invitation letter from the Tibet Tourism Bureau.
+Before you can secure this Group Tourist Visa, you need to have an invitation letter, an original copy of your passport , along with 2 passport-sized photos.
 The application for a Group Tourist Visa usually takes three business days.
-So, you need to reach Kathmandu at least three days prior to your scheduled tour of Tibet.
-Your chosen tour operator will surely be of great help in facilitating your travel permits.
+So, you need to reach Kathmandu at least three days before your scheduled tour of Tibet.
+Your chosen tour operator will be of great help in facilitating your travel permits.
+Currently the Chinese embassy only issue one China Group Visa per 4 participants, which means, if there are less than 4 people, you can't get a group visa to enter Tibet from Nepal.

 Related Articles